IRNAS/AccelStepper/README.md

 Information on importing project, compiling, and downloading code to the board, can be found here www.openstm32.org.

 ### Hardware
-For this example the [STM32F411RET6][MCU_LINK] MCU was used.
-This MCU is located on the [STM NUCLEO][BOARD_LINK] board.
+For this example the [STM32F411RET6](http://www.st.com/content/st_com/en/products/microcontrollers/stm32-32-bit-arm-cortex-mcus/stm32f4-series/stm32f411/stm32f411re.html) MCU was used.
+This MCU is located on the [STM NUCLEO](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-eval-tools/stm32-mcu-eval-tools/stm32-mcu-nucleo/nucleo-f411re.html) board.
 LED LD2 can be configured for periodic flashing.
 The stepper motor drivers are connected to pins as follows:

 * X axis:
   * PC13 - signal 1